Open NowBusiness

 Who Can Apply

-Must be an approved Child Care Subsidy (CCS) provider.
-Must operate Centre Based Day Care (CBDC) or Outside School Hours Care (OSHC) services.
-Must limit fee growth by a set percentage from August 2024.
-Must agree to pass funding on to eligible workers through increased wages and use a workplace instrument that meets grant conditions.
+• Be approved for Child Care Subsidy (CCS) • Operate Centre Based Day Care (CBDC) or Outside School Hours Care (OSHC) services • Engage workers through a workplace instrument that meets the grant conditions • Limit fee growth by a set percentage from August 2024 • Agree to pass funding on to all eligible workers through increased wages

-To be eligible for the Early Childhood Education and Care (ECEC) Worker Retention Payment, providers must be approved for the Child Care Subsidy (CCS) and operate Centre Based Day Care (CBDC) or Outside School Hours Care (OSHC) services.
-Providers must engage workers through a workplace instrument that meets the grant conditions, limit fee growth by a set percentage from August 2024, and agree to pass funding on to all eligible workers through increased wages.
-Funding is intended to support a 10% wage increase for all eligible staff in the first year, an additional 5% wage increase for all eligible staff in the second year, and at least an additional 20% funding to contribute towards eligible on-costs, calculated against base funding.
+To be eligible, providers must be approved for Child Care Subsidy (CCS), operate Centre Based Day Care (CBDC) or Outside School Hours Care (OSHC) services, engage workers through a workplace instrument that meets the grant conditions, limit fee growth by a set percentage from August 2024, and agree to pass funding on to all eligible workers through increased wages.

 What's Funded